2020 U.S. ELECTION: What you need to know right now

 BY THE NUMBERS

-As Biden heads to North Carolina to make his first stop there since February, the latest Reuters/Ipsos opinion poll shows the candidates tied at 47% of likely voters in the battleground state.

-- 47% said Biden would be better at handling the coronavirus pandemic.
-45% said Trump would be better.
-51% said Trump would be better at managing the economy.
-44% said Biden would be better.
+Trump and Biden are neck and neck in Pennsylvania, while the Democrat is leading the president among likely voters in Wisconsin, according to new battleground state polling by Reuters/Ipsos.

-- In Michigan, Biden leads Trump by 5 percentage points.
-50% said Biden would be better at handling the coronavirus pandemic.
+- 48% of likely voters in Pennsylvania said Biden would be better at handling the pandemic.
 44% said Trump would be better.

+- 51% said Trump would be better at managing the economy.
+45% said Biden would be better.

 GLOBAL PERSPECTIVE